 Sea sickness is a strange feeling, one that you try your hardest to ignore and is best coped with if you are able to sit on the deck as opposed to being below.
 However, if there is no way the feeling will clear, it is recommended that you go and laydown in your bunk and sleep it off.
 You must always tell a member of the crew if you feel ill, there is nothing heroic about suffering in silence.
 We always have a supply of anti-sickness medication on board but if you feel you may be susceptible to the occasional motion sickness feeling, then we recommend you take a couple of tablets as per the manufacturers directions prior to coming on a sail.

 If you have managed to get yourself below deck, the best place to lay is in one of the saloon bunks.
 This is because you will feel less motion of the boat than you would being in the fore cabin and there are lay cloths that are raised and fastened to stop you from rolling off.
-A drink of water will be given along with any anti sickness treatment you request, and we recommend you trying to sleep for the next few hours.
+A drink of water is strongly recommended along with any anti sickness treatment you request, and we recommend you trying to sleep for the next few hours.

 I have found that eating a couple of Ginger Nut biscuits tends to settle the stomach.
-I have heard that drinking non caffeine carbonated drinks work, wearing of a copper bracelet or acupressure wrist band but obviously not everyone is the same so its worth finding the right thing that works for you.
+I have heard that drinking non caffeine carbonated drinks work, wearing a copper bracelet or acupressure wrist band, but obviously not everyone is the same so it's worth finding the right thing that works for you.

-What causes the sickness in the first place is usually when you are super concentrating on a fixed point inside the boat i.e., the compass, this can cause your body to lose its sense of balance with the continuous movement of the boat.
+What causes the sickness in the first place is usually when you are concentrating on a fixed point within the boat i.e., the compass.
+This can cause your body to lose its sense of balance with the continuous movement of the boat.
 It is best to keep your gaze on the horizon with regular looks to the compass instead of focussing mainly on the compass itself.

 Fortunately, the majority of people who suffer from the dreaded sickness recover after a bit of sleep and can resume and enjoy the rest of the sail.